Review: Gender Queer by Maia Kobabe

 About The Diary of a Young Girl: The Definitive Edition

 The Diary of a Young Girl, often known as the Anne Frank Diary, is a collection of entries from Anne Frank’s Dutch-language diary, which she recorded while a thirteen-year-old Jewish girl and her family evacuated their house in Amsterdam and went into hiding in 1942 when Nazis occupied Holland.
-Anne Frank died of typhus at the Bergen-Belsen detention camp in 1945 after the family was … Continue reading
+Anne Frank died of typhus at the Bergen-Belsen detention camp in 1945 after the family was captured … Continue reading

 Review: The Girl Who Sang by Estelle Nadel, Sammy Savos, and Bethany Strout